tyler-technologies-oss/codecomp-dropper/README.md

 Either paste your script directly in the submit box or submit a URL to the raw file publically hosted.

+Note: Make sure your team name matches the same team name you submitted on the Registration Form.

 ### Step 4: Competition